 means the brush will clog with product build-up quicker.

-- DO NOT use a pump-up type liquid container, these do not allow the brush hairs
+means that pump-up type liquid containers do not allow the brush hairs

 Brush Note 3: If the